22 Important Things To Consider Before Starting A Small Business

 If you are hiring, how many people will you hire, what are their qualification, expertise and the cost of hiring?
 If it is outsourcing, which organization will I use, what is their track record, expertise and how reliable are they?

 You might need some accounting software to start tracking all of your income, expenditure and track the tax that you will need to pay.
+Moreover, experts at Simplex Group also suggest businesses get done with their tax filings to avoid penalties in the future.

 7. Know Your Market